Putting your device on the Sigfox network

-Working with Sigfox is very easy: everything you need is included in the service we offer.
+Getting your device to communicate with Sigfox is very easy: everything you need is included!
 Our subscription service is based on the number of devices you want to connect to the network.

 Contracting with an SO grants you access to the following:

 - The Sigfox public network,

 - The Sigfox Cloud, where you can see and manage all your devices on the network,

-- The Sigfox support platform, available 24/7, for easy troubleshooting while developing your product.
+- The Sigfox support platform, available 24/7, for easy troubleshooting while you develop your product.

 For more information, please contact your country's Sigfox Operator.

 The life cycle of a Sigfox message is always the same:

 - A device wakes up and emits a message using its radio antenna,

 - Multiple Sigfox base stations in the area receive the message,

 - Base stations send the message to the Sigfox Cloud,

 - The Sigfox Cloud sends the message to our customer's backend platform.

 It's that simple!